sunspla-sh/figma-ux-ui-design-essentials-notes/12-text-and-fonts-advanced.md

 - Alternatively, the missing font can be replaced individually by a different font in each place that it is used

 ## Class Project 08 - Text

+- Add placeholder text to your hifi mobile wireframes